Play with what appears

 Clowning

 Clowning begins with something simple: you play with what is already happening.
 You don’t need a character or a funny idea.
-The reality of what you are doing – what you notice, repeat, transform or reveal – is enough.
+What you are doing – what you notice, repeat, transform or reveal – is enough.

 You don’t need “to be a clown” to clown.
 You need the ability to see your own actions clearly and follow them honestly.
 The clearer the action, the more freedom you have to play with it.

-Clowning, at its core, is awareness, play and the courage to explore what appears – physically, simply, and without disguise.
+Clowning is awareness, play and the nerve to follow what appears – physically, without disguise.

 A way of acting that begins before character